panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 ![Unicode logo](./images/unicode-logo.svg)

-Unicode includes characters from most of today languages, punctuation marks, diacritics, mathematical symbols, technical symbols, arrows, emoji and more.
+Unicode includes characters from most of today's languages, punctuation marks, diacritics, mathematical symbols, technical symbols, arrows, emoji, and more.

 The first Unicode version 1.0 was published in October 1991 and had 7,161 characters.
 The latest version 9.0 (published in June 2016) provides codes for 128,172 characters.